cultuurnet/stoplight-docs-authentication/docs/methods.md

 Which authentication method you need to use will in the first place be **determined by which API endpoint(s) you want to access**.

+There are 4 possible scenario's for an endpoint:

-- If the endpoint allows [client identification](#client-identification), you only need to include your client id in the request.
+1. The endpoint allows [client identification](#client-identification).
+You will only need to include your client id in the request and you don't need a token.
+2. The endpoint accepts both [user access tokens](#user-access-tokens) and [client access tokens](#client-access-tokens).
+You can pick whatever token type is best suited to your situation.
+See their respective documentation for more info.
-- If the endpoint **only** allows [client access tokens](#client-access-tokens), you need to fetch a token using your client id and secret from a backend.
+3. The endpoint requires _specifically_ [**client** access tokens](#client-access-tokens) .
+You will need to fetch a token using your client id and secret from a backend.
-- If the endpoint **only** allows [user access tokens](#user-access-tokens), you need to let your end user log in through UiTID and use the resulting token.
+4. The endpoint requires _specifically_ [**user** access tokens](#user-access-tokens).
+You will need to let your end user log in through UiTID and use the resulting token.

-- If the endpoint accepts **both** [user access tokens](#user-access-tokens) and [client access tokens](#client-access-tokens), you can pick whatever token type is best suited to your situation.
-(See their respective documentation for more info.)
+You can find the authentication method(s) that an endpoint supports in its own documentation.

+> ##### Most common scenario's
-Usually an API endpoint will either require _client identification_ or a token.
-Most endpoints that require a token support both _user access tokens_ and _client access tokens_ (except for some edge cases).
+> Usually an endpoint will either require **client identification**, or it will require a **token of any kind**.
+Only very few endpoints will require a specific token type.

 ## Client identification